Skip to main content

 • Wristband battery low or critical

-• Wristband or hub offline
+• Wristband, gateway, or hub offline

 • Hub degraded (high CPU, low disk)